23 December 2021

 “At the end of March, my first response against creative suicide Lockdown The Corona Chronicles, was published after a group of 17… authors, under my benevolent whip, got an e-book together in just 7 days”.Melinda Ferguson, The Lockdown Collection.
 Compiler/Publisher’s Note, p8

 Anyway, most of my reading continues to be academic papers and essays, news reports and analyses from publications as far and wide as the South China Morning Post, Malaysiakini, The New Straits Times, to the Financial Times, London Review of Books and the Guardian, The Hindu (and whatever else I can get online in India) to the LA Times and Commondreams.

 26 December 2020.
-I have been drifting away from reading 20 or 30 books a year to reading fewer than 10, and a unimaginable amount of academic papers and essays, in print and online.
-The past year, I have read a small handful of books, and reread a few others.
+I have been drifting away from reading 20 or 30 books a year to reading fewer than 10, and a unimaginable amount of academic papers and essays in print and online.
+Over the past year I have read a small handful of books, and reread a few others.

 - So, For the Record: Behind the Headlines in an Era of State Capture, by Anton Harber

 - Too Black to Wear Whites: The Remarkable Story of Krom Hendricks, a Cricket Hero who was Rejected by Cecil John Rhodes’s Empire, written by Jonty Winch and Richard Perry.